flutter/website/src/cookbook/games/achievements-leaderboard.md

 ![A simple graphic representing the four types of motivation explained above](/assets/images/docs/cookbook/types-of-gamer-motivations.png)

 Ecosystems such as the App Store and Google Play provide centralized services for achievements and leaderboards.
-Players have achievements from all the games in one place and developers don't need to re-implement them for every game.
+Players can view achievements from all their games in one place and developers don't need to re-implement them for every game.

 This recipe demonstrates how to use the [`games_services` package](https://pub.dev/packages/games_services)